What is an initial public offering (IPO)?

 The business then has to prepare a registration statement to file for the IPO.
 The next step is to allow the stock exchange to review the application.
 This can happen quickly if it has no concerns.
 A well-managed IPO could take up to 12 months, but it could be longer.

 Any company wanting to list on a stock exchange has to carry the cost of an IPO – no costs are carried by the individual trader or investor before they start trading or investing.
+Charges differ for spread betting and CFD trading, and share dealing.

 The cost of an IPO for a company will depend on the registration requirements of the stock exchange where it is being listed.
 In addition, there will generally be underwriting fees and offering costs, as well as legal and accounting fees.
 Larger companies could face additional costs when preparing to list.